hadar-simulator/hadar/docs/source/architecture/overview.rst

 Some *ready to go* codes existed but were not easy to use and flexible.

 Scikit-learn release the power of machine learning by abstract complex algorithms into very straight forward API.
-It was designed like a toolbox to handle full machine learning framework, where user can juste assemble scikit-learn component or build their own.
+It was designed like a toolbox to handle full machine learning framework, where user can just assemble scikit-learn component or build their own.

 Hadar want to be the next scikit-learn for adequacy.
 Hadar has to be easy to use and flexible, which if we translate into architecture terms become **high abstraction level** and **independent modules**.